 Gicumbi district is one of five (5) districts of the Northern Province.
 It is located in the East of this province.
 Gicumbi district includes large parts of the old districts of Rwamiko, Rebero, Rushaki, Bungwe, Kisaro and the City of Byumba.
 Its area is 829 km2.
-The district includes 21 sectors, 109 cells and 630 villages.
+The district includes 21 sectors, 109 cells as shown in the map below and 630 villages.
 The district lays due-north of Kigali, straddling the major road from Kigali to Kampala.
 It is a hilly district.